AdrianOrlow/Mini/README.md

 # Mini

 This repository contains source code of ultra-minimal personal website template made by me.
-Just edit all names & links in index.html file.
+Just edit all names and links in the index.html file.

 # License